Hemorrhoids: Symptoms And Treatment

 External hemorrhoids, on the other hand, are more painful and have these symptoms:

-- Lump that can be felt and seen around the anus
+- The lump that can be felt and seen around the anus

 - Pain when straining

 - Severe itchiness